Chamber of Authorized Auditors of Serbia

 SMO 1: Quality Assurance

+The KoR reports that its established QA review system comply with the SMO 1 requirements—it has progressed in closing gaps in its procedures that it identified in 2015 and 2017 such as independence of review teams and linkage to the investigation & discipline.
 KoR began implementation of the system in 2012 using a phased approach that culminated in on-site reviews and referral of cases requiring corrective or disciplinary actions to the APOB and the MoF.
-Effective 2015, proposed corrective and corrective measures identified during QA reviews have become publicly available on the KoR’s website.
+Between 2016 to 2020, the APOB and MoF approved 41 corrective measures identified during QA reviews, which are publicly available on the KoR’s website.

-The Chamber also prepares technical guidance for its members to aid effective implementation of ISQC 1 and other related standards.
+KoR also prepares technical guidance for its members to aid effective implementation of ISQC 1 and other related standards.
 It reports to provide ongoing trainings to its members that incorporate updates to ISQC 1 and ISA 220, as well as the most frequent issues identified during QA reviews of audit firms.
-QA reviewers are offered trainings from the Royal Dutch Institute of Chartered Accountants.
+QA reviewers have previously been offered trainings from the Royal Dutch Institute of Chartered Accountants.

 In addition, KoR reports that it participates in policy deliberations with MoF, both directly and through APOB and other stakeholders, about proposed law amendments on auditor licensing requirements, use of financial statements, accounting standards, future public oversight, and other related issues.
-The chamber also is engaged in policy dialogues with representatives of the profession/firms.
+It also monitors changes in the Serbian business environment as part of risk management and analysis for planning QA review visits.

 SMO 2: International Education Standards

-The initial professional development (IPD) and continuing professional development (CPD) requirements for auditors are established in the Law on Auditing of 2013 and are implemented by universities and by the KoR under the oversight of the Audit Public Oversight Board and Ministry of Finance (MoF).
+The initial professional development and continuing professional development (CPD) requirements are established only for auditors in the Law on Auditing of 2019 and are implemented by universities and the Chamber of Authorized Auditors of Serbia (KoR) under the oversight of the Audit Public Oversight Board and Ministry of Finance (MoF).

-KoR reports that it operates a monitoring system for IPD and CPD requirements for its members and monitors pronouncements issued by the IAESB.
-Given its shared responsibility for the IPD and CPD requirements for professional accountants in the jurisdiction, KoR indicates that it cooperates with the Faculty of Economics University of Belgrade and other education providers on an ongoing basis to implement structures and programs for students to safeguard sufficient entry level of candidates for the chamber’s programs.
+KoR reports that it operates a monitoring system for IPD (primarily the practical experience component) and CPD requirements for its members and monitors the work of the International Panel on Accountancy Education.
+Given its shared responsibility for the IPD and CPD requirements for professional accountants in the jurisdiction, KoR indicates that it cooperates with the Faculty of Economics University of Belgrade and other education providers on an ongoing basis to implement structures and programs for students to align with the IES and safeguard sufficient entry level of candidates for KoR’s programs.

 SMO 3: International Standards on Auditing

-The Law on Auditing of 2013 requires application of ISA for the performance of audits in Serbia as translated into Serbian and promulgated by the Ministry of Finance (MoF).
-As of 2017, the 2010 version of ISA has been promulgated by the Ministry.
-Although the 2016 IAASB Handbook that contains the revised standards on auditor reporting has been translated, it is not officially required for application.
+The Law on Auditing of 2019 requires application of ISA for the performance of audits in Serbia as translated into Serbian and promulgated by the Ministry of Finance.
+As of 2021, the 2016-2017 IAASB Handbook has been promulgated by the Ministry.
+The Serbian Association of Accountants and Auditors (SAAA) is responsible for the translation of audit standards in line with IFAC’s Translation Policy and has translated several IAASB Handbook versions over the years.

-The Chamber has established a linkage to the QA review system to identify common issues with application of ISA in order to design appropriate CPD programs to assist members.
+Through its QA review system, KoR identifies common issues with application of ISA to design appropriate CPD programs to assist members.

 SMO 4: Code of Ethics for Professional Accountants

-The Law on Auditing of 2013 authorizes KoR to establish a Code of Ethics for auditors, either by adopting the IESBA Code or issuing its own requirements.
-The KoR opted to adopt, without modification, the IESBA Code and the 2016 version of the Code as translated into Serbian is being applied in the jurisdiction.
+The Law on Auditing of 2019 authorizes KoR to establish a Code of Ethics for auditors, either by adopting the IESBA Code or issuing its own requirements.
+The KoR opted to adopt, without modification, the IESBA Code.
+The SAAA has performs has translated the 2018 version of the Code, which is being applied in the jurisdiction by members of both PAOs.

 KoR reports that it supports its members with the implementation of the Code through inclusion of ethics-related topics in its continuing professional development course offerings.
-The chamber also monitors and enforces its members’ compliance with the Code of Ethics through the quality assurance review and investigative and discipline systems.
+The institute also monitors and enforces its members’ compliance with the Code of Ethics through the quality assurance review and its investigative and discipline system.
 The members of KoR’s Ethics Board are annually updated on the revisions of the IESBA Code.
 Additionally, members are informed about the developments in the area at the international and national levels.

 SMO 5: International Public Sector Accounting Standards

-The Chamber of Authorized Auditors of Serbia (KoR) has no direct responsibility for the adoption of IPSAS in Serbia, which are in the process of being implemented in the jurisdiction.
-KoR reports that it has considered ways to comply with the requirements of SMO 5 and, apart from its general intention to perform policy dialogues, promote adoption of IPSAS to government institutions through presentations and meetings when opportunities arise, does not deem further involvement in public sector accounting matters to be feasible at this time.
+The Chamber of Authorized Auditors of Serbia (KoR) has no direct responsibility for the adoption of IPSAS in Serbia.
+KoR reports that it has considered ways to comply with the requirements of SMO 5 and, apart from its general intention to perform policy dialogues and promote adoption of IPSAS to government institutions through presentations and meetings when opportunities arise, does not deem further involvement in public sector accounting matters to be feasible at this time.

 SMO 6: Investigation and Discipline